2Klasic/kReloaded/README.md

-# Downgrading to iOS 6.1.3 or 8.4.1 using OTA SHSH Blobs
+# Downgrading to iOS 6.1.3 or 8.4.1 using OTA SHSH Blobs on a 32-bit jailbroken device.

 ## Requirements

-Need to be jailbroken on your device
+32-bit Jailbroken device.

-OpenSSH needs to be installed
+OpenSSH installed on your device.

 ## Guide on downgrading